Most of the time, operators and functions automatically convert the values given to them to the right type.

 alert automatically converts any value to a string to show it.
 Mathematical operations convert values to numbers.

-There are also cases when we need to explicitly convert a value to put things right.
+There are also cases when we need to explicitly convert a value to the expected type.

 String conversion happens when we need the string form of a value.

 alert(value) does it to show the value.